 ICC policy approaches in support of SDG principles

-ICC has been actively engaged throughout the UN SDG campaign and has continuously underscored the importance of collaboration between the private sector and intergovernmental organizations as vital to making progress towards achieving the SDGs and ensuring a more sustainable and prosperous future for all.
+ICC has been actively engaged throughout the UN SDG campaign and has continuously underscored the importance of collaboration between the private sector, governments, and intergovernmental organizations as vital to making progress towards achieving the SDGs and ensuring a more sustainable and prosperous future for all.

 ICC issued the Business Charter for Sustainable Development (2015), which was specifically designed to enable companies to contribute to implementing the SDGs.
 Based around eight guidelines, the Charter sets out a strategic framework to enable companies to place sustainability at the heart of their operations.
 These guidelines include sustainable value chain approaches, transparency in communications and reporting, as well as inclusive economic growth and improvement.
 The framework makes the case for sustainability as a key driver of competitiveness in today’s economy.

 As the international community confronts the task of implementing the SDGs, ICC stresses the need for governments to maintain and strengthen investment promotion and protection agreements to help realize the vision of driving foreign direct investment in sustainable development.
 Investment, including foreign direct investment (FDI), plays an important role in determining a country’s economic prospects.
 In Foreign Direct Investment – Promoting and protecting a key pillar for sustainable development and growth (2016) eight policy principles are established to provide a foundation for leveraging the investment needed to eradicate poverty, combat climate change and ensure inclusive growth.
 The paper notes that nations, as well as sub-central governmental units, should focus on clear, non-discriminatory and well-implemented policies, including on taxation.
 In doing so, countries help create a climate that nurtures private investment, including FDI.

+The ICC Principles for Sustainable Trade: Wave 3 (2024) provide a frame to assess the sustainability of a given trade transaction across four components of trade and two dimensions of sustainability, namely how it supports both environmental and socio-economic sustainability , in meeting the related UN SDGs.
+As global trade represents as much as 30% of all carbon emissions, it is imperative that trade transforms itself into an engine for the implementation of the Paris Agreement and for sustainable development and becomes a facilitator of sustainable practices across international, sectoral and enterprise levels.
+The principles are designed to support business in meeting these objectives.

 In order to fully leverage information communication technology (ICT) for sustainable development, policy approaches must be consistent with the mutually supporting layers of the ICT ecosystem, spanning economic, technical, social, cultural, and governance issues.
 To this end, ICC also published a roadmap – ICT Policy and Sustainable Economic Development (2017) – to support governments in developing an interoperable, open, seamless and secure ICT ecosystem underpinned by private sector investment and robust multi-stakeholder dialogue.
 ICC encourages all governments to consider these recommendations in the development of enhanced policy frameworks, to harness the power of ICTs to drive economic, social and environmental progress towards realisation of the SDGs.

-In the area of tax policy, ICC also released guideline on Tax Principles for Multinational Businesses which are intended to serve as guidance in the formulation of the tax policies of multinational businesses and as an indication to revenue authorities of the principles sought by multinational businesses in their interactions with them.
+In the area of tax policy, ICC also released guidelines on Tax Principles for Multinational Businesses (2017) which are intended to serve as guidance in the formulation of the tax policies of multinational businesses and as an indication to revenue authorities of the principles sought by multinational businesses in their interactions with them.